ayoayco/blog/_posts/2019-10-04-google-firebase-overview.md

 ---
-title: "Choosing Backend Tech in 2019 and Why I Choose Google Firebase"
+title: "Choosing Backend Tech in 2019 and Why I Like Google Firebase"
 permalink: "/google-firebase-overview"
 description: "Let's discuss what Google Firebas has to offer for app development in 2019."
 keywords: ""